Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-3/guecubu.md

 abilities_bot:
   - name: "Break Ground"
     desc: "⬺ ([[arcane]], [[earth]], [[transmutation]]);  The guecubu stomps, and the ground breaks and ripples in a 30-foot emanation, erupting in razor-sharp, crisscrossing spikes of rock that deal 3d8 (3d8) piercing damage to creatures in the area (DC 26 basic Reflex save).
-The area becomes [[terrain|difficult terrain]] and hazardous terrain, with each square dealing 3 piercing damage to a creature that moves through it.
+The area becomes [[rules/core-rulebook/chapter-9-playing-the-game.md#Terrain|difficult terrain]] and hazardous terrain, with each square dealing 3 piercing damage to a creature that moves through it.
 A guecubu is immune to these effects.
-Ground under the effects of a consecrate ritual or a [[circle of protection]] spell tuned against evil or chaos can't be affected by this ability."
+Ground under the effects of a consecrate ritual or a [[circle-of-protection|circle of protection]] spell tuned against evil or chaos can't be affected by this ability."
   - name: "Earth Glide"
     desc: "  The guecubu can [[Burrow]] through any earthen matter, including rock.
 When it does so, the guecubu moves at its full burrow Speed, leaving no tunnels or signs of its passing."
   - name: "Shove into Stone"